How to Keep Track of CACFP Forms at Your Child Care Center

 Download Free Meal Roll Call Sheets (.pdf format):

-Since the Food Program is administered on a state by state basis the forms that are required tend to vary.
-One state may require form XYZ while another requires form 123.
+Since the Food Program is administered on a state-by-state basis, the forms that are required tend to vary.
+One state may require form XYZ, while another requires form 123.
 That’s why Procare reports are generic, giving you the information you need to fill in the forms required by your state.
 Some states allow alternate forms to be used instead of filling out their standard report.
 You’ll want to check with your local Food Program representative to be sure what they will accept.
-The current version of Procare also includes a couple of alternate forms for Texas, alternate 1530 and 1535.

-Having software to track who was served what and when is a real life saver, but you’ll also need information on the eligibility status of each family.
-Typically the status levels include Free, Reduced, and Above Scale.
-With Procare you can print reports showing the number of meals served at each level and keep track of how many families fall into each eligibility category.
+Having software to track who was served what and when is a real lifesaver, but you’ll also need information on the eligibility status of each family.
+Typically the status levels include Free, Reduced, and Paid (sometimes called Above Scale).
+With Procare, you can print reports showing the number of meals served at each level and keep track of how many families fall into each eligibility category.

 It’s also useful to get an idea of the amount you can expect to be reimbursed.
 After rates for each eligibility level are entered into Procare, a report can be run to show reimbursement amounts.
 What could be easier?